MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 By far, the slowest part of <span>`BAD_Mutations` </span>is fetching CDS sequences and converting them to BLAST databases.
 This may take up to several hours, depending on your network and disk speeds.
 The databases and FASTA files take up approximately 4GB, as of October 2015.
 As more genomes are sequenced and annotated, this figure will increase.

-For a typical barley gene (~3000 bp), <span>`BAD_Mutations` </span>can generate a phylogenetic tree and multiple sequence alignment in approximately 5-10 minutes on a desktop computer (Intel i7 2.8GHz).
+For a typical barley gene (~3,000 bp), <span>`BAD_Mutations` </span>can generate a phylogenetic tree and multiple sequence alignment in approximately 5-10 minutes on a desktop computer (Intel i7 2.8GHz).
 Note, however, that not every gene will have every species represented in the alignment and tree.
 This is not a problem for <span>`BAD_Mutations` </span>.

 Predictions are generated in two stages: a dN/dS estimation phase and a per-site prediction phase.
-The dN/dS phase is slow; for the same ~3000bp gene, the average time to estimate dN/dS is 11319.5 CPU-seconds (~3 CPU-hours), with a standard deviation of 10803.9 CPU-seconds (also ~3 CPU-hours).
+The dN/dS phase is slow; for the same ~3,000bp gene, the average time to estimate dN/dS is 11319.5 CPU-seconds (~3 CPU-hours), with a standard deviation of 10803.9 CPU-seconds (also ~3 CPU-hours).
 Per-site predictions are much faster, with an average runtime of 73.9 CPU-seconds, and a standard deviation of 67.8 CPU-seconds.

 In all, BLAST searching and predicting for a single barley gene takes an average of 3-4 CPU-hours to complete.
 The process is readily parallelizable on a gene-by-gene basis.
 This makes processing a complete dataset consisting of tens of thousands of genes feasible on a computing cluster.

 Note, however, that runtimes will vary depending on the gene being analyzed.
 Genes that are rapidly evolving will take longer in the BLAST search, alignment, and prediction stages.
-The max amount of time it took for <span>`BAD_Mutations` </span>to calcuate dN/dS was ~46 CPU-hours, for instance.
+The max amount of time it took for <span>`BAD_Mutations` </span>to calculate dN/dS for a single genes was ~46 CPU-hours.

 Methods
 =======